thirumurthis/Learnings/gRPC/spring-native-notes-for-blog.md

 }
 ```

-Additionally we set the message converter configuration, as we use RestController under the hood this message converter configuration de-serialize the response without any exception.
+Additionally, the message converter configuration is included this is added since the REST endpoint uses gRPC client under the hood it requires message converter to be configured to support protobuf de-serialize otherwise will report exception when rendering the server response.

 ```java
 @Configuration